 3. Data that come with your textbook (see blackboard for this class or google it online).
 Be careful that you do not use the same or very similar model that your textbook presents based on the same data.
-Such a paper will make no contribution to research.
-You need to show your independent work.
+Such a paper will make no contribution to the literature.
+You need to show your independent work and demonstrate some contribution.